 If you prefer a more comfortable and relaxing experience, you can alternatively book a private transfer from the airport to your hotel with Get Your Guide.
 You’ll get a professional English-speaking driver, free water, and even a newspaper to read!

 Most of the places listed in this guide (aside from the beaches and day trip destinations, obviously) are within walking distance of each other.
 Walking in Baku is a very scenic and pleasant experience as you’ll get a deeper glimpse into local life, so I highly recommend it!

 If you’d prefer a shorter tour, then be sure to join the Baku Original Free Walking Tour which meets at 11 AM every day in front of KFC/Pizza Hut in Fountain Square.
-Because this is a free tour, I highly recommend booking your spot in advance because demand is very high!
-You can book it here.
+Because this is a free tour, I highly recommend booking your spot in advance because demand is very high.

 For budget travelers, the daily cost for traveling in Baku is around $35 USD in total.
 This means you’d be staying in budget hotels and eating at cheap places.
 For comfort travelers, the daily spend is likely to be anywhere between $50 USD and $80 USD with accommodation included.
 If you enjoy luxury travel, you’re likely to spend a minimum of $120 USD per day.
 Here’s a little breakdown of the costs of travel in Baku:

 🏨 Accommodations (per night): ~$9 USD budget / $20 – $50 USD comfort / $90 – $350 USD luxury